-Each family will receive a welcome package and login information for the HiMama-the Childcare App when they enroll a school age program.
-This is a communication app that allows staff and families to relay information on the child's progress, daily activities and other important information.
-It is at no additional cost to the family and is used on a voluntary basis.
-Please continue to call or text the program to report absences and other time-sensitive information.
+Each family will receive a welcome package and login information for the HiMama-the Childcare App when they enroll a child in a child care program.
+All Directly Operated Child Care Programs use the HiMama Application to invoice and collect child care fees, therefore, families are required to download the application.
+This application also allows staff and families to relay information on the child's progress, daily activities, and other important information.
+It is at no additional cost to the family.
+Any family wishing to continue receiving information about their child's day without using the HiMama App will regularly receive written notices.
+Please continue to call or text the child care program to report absences and other time-sensitive information.

-Please be aware that the school age programs use HiMama to take attendance, track menu changes and other Ministry of Education required documentation for all children enrolled in the program.
+Please be aware that the child care programs use HiMama to take attendance, record sleep times, track menu changes and other Ministry of Education required documentation for all children enrolled in the program.
 This information is confidential and will not be shared unless legally required to meet Ministry of Education regulations and licensing requirements.